Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal: 7. M odel H amiltonian and estimating the relaxation rates

 The calculation of the intravalley inter-isospin scattering is slightly more involved.
 Following Ref. \cite{Parameswaran14a} one can first diagonalize the Hamiltonian in the limit where $B(k) = 0 $ and valleys are chirality eigenstates for all $\pmb{k}$.
 First-order perturbation theory in $B(k) $ allows chiralitites to be mixed due quadratic curvature corrections.
 Note that within this picture chiralities are still eigenstates as $k \rightarrow K_D$, but are progressively mixed at momenta away from the node.
 Repeating the Fermi's golden rule calculation using the perturbed eigenstates and ignoring any angular dependence to the scattering or shape of the Fermi surface or velocity, one finds

 Fermi surface and dispersion anisotropies will give only order one corrections to this result.
-One can see from this analysis that it is the quadratic correction to the dispersion in the direction perpendicular to the high symmetry $\Gamma - Z$ line that leads to mixing between chiralities.
+One can see from this analysis that it is part of the quadratic correction to the dispersion in the direction perpendicular to the high symmetry $\Gamma - Z$ line (see further discussion below) that leads to mixing between chiralities.
 The quadratic dispersion along the $\Gamma - Z$ line has no effect in this regard.
 The above expression can be put in alternative form based on known observables.
 In a massless Dirac system the effective cyclotron mass $m^*$ is $\hbar k_F/v_F$ and $E_F = \hbar v_F k_F$.
 Therefore one can also write